-This product may invest in assets such as bonds, equities, property and alternative strategies.
+This product may invest in assets such as bonds, equities and property.
 Investments classified as "Other" include:

 Cash

 Developed Sovereign Fixed Income

 The investments classified as "Other" form part of the multi-asset portfolio strategy and are vital parts of the risk/return framework of the strategy as well as meeting the liquidity needs of the product, i.e. to service inflows (outflows) to (from) the product.